Haileybury School of Mines: Guest Lecture Series

 Stan graduated from Northern College in 1982 from the Mechanical Engineering Technology program.
 He accepted employment with Wabi Iron Works Ltd. as a draftsman immediately thereafter.
 He very quickly recognized the uniqueness of both the products being built at Wabi, but also, of the company’s historic development.

 Stan has been passionate about mine hoisting throughout his career and with improving the safety of this important facet of mining technology.
 He continues to be active with innovation associated with hoisting technology and the challenges presented by deep hoisting.
-Stan’s general interest in history comes through in his insights to Wabi’s development and his 40-year tenure within this historic company.
+Stan’s general interest in history comes through in his insights into Wabi’s development and his 40-year tenure within this historic company.

 Presented by Mel Sauve on Tuesday, May 9, 2023